-There’s a fairly comprehensive bus network in Cantabria run by several companies which covers most areas of Cantabria, although admittedly some more than others.
+There’s a fairly comprehensive bus network in Cantabria run by several companies which covers most areas of Cantabria, although admittedly some areas more than others.
 The hub for most buses is the main bus station in Santander, where there are ticket offices for all the main companies in the main entrance hall, and a clear departures and arrivals board as you walk in, telling you where to go to catch each bus.
 Some local ALSA buses will also accept the Contactless Card.
 The Transporte de Cantabria website has timetables and prices for all companies in Cantabria.

 Companies that run buses from Santander include:

 ALSA – Torrelavega every 15 mins, Los Corrales de Buelna, Reinosa, Laredo, Castro Urdiales, San Vicente de la Barquera locally.
 Also Bilbao, San Sebastian, Madrid, Barcelona, Asturias, Galicia, and more.
 They also buses directly from Santander airport to cities such as Bilbao, Oviedo and Gijon.
 You can buy ALSA tickets in advance online for long distance journeys, and this is advisable for long distance.

 Palomera – Potes and on to Fuente De in summer, Somo, Santoña

 La Cantabrica – Santillana del Mar, Comillas, San Vicente de la Barquera

 Turytrans – run to many villages in Cantabria (and have no website, but their times are on the Transporte de Cantabria websites)

 Bilman Bus – Vitoria, Logroño, Teruel and the south coast of Spain (Valencia, Murcia, Alicante etc).